 The Technics EAH-AZ100 have excellent frequency response consistency.
 With the appropriate ear tips and a good seal, the earbuds' audio delivery will remain replicable, and our frequency response measurements will represent most people's listening experience.

-The Technics EAH-AZ100 come in two variants: 'Black' (EAH-AZ100-K) and 'Silver' (EAH-AZ100-S).
+The Technics EAH-AZ100 come in four variants: 'Black' (EAH-AZ100-K), 'Silver' (EAH-AZ100-S), 'Champagne' (EAH-AZ100-N), and 'Blue' (EAH-AZ100-A).
 Our unit is 'Silver'; you can view their label.

 Let us know in the comments below if you encounter another variant, and we'll update our review.

 The Technics EAH-AZ100 are the updated version of the 2023 Technics EAH-AZ80.
 The brand has since made improvements to the hardware, cutting down on their physical footprint and boosting their battery life, while also introducing new features under the hood like LC3 codec support via Bluetooth LE.
 That said, competing flagship entries, like the Sony WF-1000XM5 Truly Wireless, have similarly wide codec support, matching the Technics coverage of LC3 and LDAC.
-Meanwhile, the Bose QuietComfort Ultra Earbuds Truly Wireless live up to their name by offering a less intrusive fit, though their battery life is shorter than the aforementioned products.
+Meanwhile, the Bose QuietComfort Ultra Earbuds (2nd Gen) live up to their name by offering a less intrusive fit, though their battery life is shorter than the aforementioned products.
 In terms of noise isolation, the AZ100 easily matches the performance of the incumbent leaders in earbud ANC like the Sony and Bose.
 The Technics also have a warm sound profile, which is fairly common among other flagship earbuds like the Sennheiser MOMENTUM True Wireless 4 and the Devialet Gemini II True Wireless.

 If you're looking for more options, check out our articles on the best noise cancelling earbuds and the best wireless Bluetooth earbuds.